manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 **Lemma 2**: Let $v^{\star}$ be the first view with $n-f$ echos of $ (v^\star, x)$, then for any view $v>v^\star$ the proposal value of ```Broadcast-in-view (v,x)``` must be $x$.

-*Exercise 7: prove the Agreement property follows from Lemma 2.*
+*Exercise 7: Prove the Agreement property follows from Lemma 2.*

 First step hints: Assume two parties decide on different values.
 Prove they could not have decided in the same view, so ... apply Lemma 2.